sergey-suslov/effective-pancake/README.md

 - Users - handles user's registration, auth, and profile manipulations
 - Chatting - handles the connection establishment and message transferring
 - Chats - handles messages' and chats' storage and provision
+- ChatCLI - cli app to interact with the services

 ## Transport Layers